cerebral-legacy/cerebral-website/content/get-started/16_refactoring_modules.en.md

 `npm run ch15`

 Glad you are still with us!
 Hopefully you have enjoyed our journey so far and hopefully you still have a sip left of your coffee or drink.
 It's time for cleaning up.
-After already clenaing up the UI a little bit for the User it is time to make life easier as well for us developers.
+After already cleaning up the UI a little bit for the User it is time to make life easier as well for us developers.
 Welcome to the world of **Modules**
 We will build the following structure: